Harvard-IACS/2021-AC215/content/pages/syllabus.md

 - Searching for or soliciting outright solutions to problem sets online or elsewhere.

-**Academic Honesty**

-Ethical behavior is an important trait of a Data Scientist, from ethically handling data to attribution of code and work of others.
-Thus, in AC295 we give a strong emphasis to Academic Honesty.
-As a student your best guidelines are to be reasonable and fair.
-We encourage teamwork for problem sets, but you should not split the assignments and you should work on all the problems together.

 **Accommodations for students with disabilities**

-Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the [Accessible Education Office](http://www.aeo.fas.harvard.edu/)(AEO) and speak with Pavlos by the end of the third week of the term: Friday, September 18[TODO].
+Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the [Accessible Education Office](http://www.aeo.fas.harvard.edu/) (AEO) and speak with Pavlos by the end of the third week of the term: Friday, September 17.
 Failure to do so may result in us being unable to respond in a timely manner.
 All discussions will remain confidential.